UoA-eResearch/git-novice/episodes/04-changes.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)

-	new file:   guacamole.md
+	new file:   soup.txt

 ```

-Git now knows that it's supposed to keep track of `guacamole.md`,
+Git now knows that it's supposed to keep track of `soup.txt`,
 but it hasn't recorded these changes as a commit yet.
 To get it to do that,
 we need to run one more command: